beach-fossils/BioFago/README.md

 # BioFago_Erwinia Tool

-BioFago is a comprehensive genomic analysis tool designed for processing and analyzing bacterial genomes, specifically for *Erwinia amylovora*, the causative agent of fire blight in rosaceous plants.
+BioFago_Erwinia is a comprehensive genomic analysis tool designed for processing and analyzing bacterial genomes, specifically for *Erwinia amylovora*, the causative agent of fire blight in rosaceous plants.
 This tool focuses on:

 1. Relevant locus typing (capsule, cellulose, LPS, and sorbitol loci)
 2. Plasmid detection